About the artist

 True, my stories are often dark.
-For those who choose to look, they will find there is frequently a message of hope or way of coping.
+For those who are apt to look, they will find there is frequently a message of hope or way of coping.
 A lesson, a light if you will.

 Within the dark forest there are often bits of sunbeams breaking through the cracks of tall tree branches.
 You have to look for them.
 For listeners, viewers, and readers alike, they have to do their part to see it.
 A passive audience is a killer.

 From “Widow in White”: